bestia-dev/mem5_game/README.md

 ## Working game server

-You can play the game here (hosted on google cloud platform):
+You can play the game (mobile only) hosted on google cloud platform:
 <https://bestia.dev/mem5>

 ## Cargo make